 This strategy outlines Brighton & Hove's vision, priorities and expectations in relation to closing the gap in educational achievement for vulnerable children and young people in the city.
 It builds upon the success of schools in raising attainment and progress and is ambitious for the future.
-We are beginning to see closing of the gap as the strategy elements are put in place.
+We are beginning to see the gap closing as the strategy elements are put in place.